This awareness and training module concerns information risks, security controls and incidents involving and affecting people:

 - Motivate workers to act more securely, for example spotting, rebuffing and reporting possible attacks.

-People security awareness
+People protecting people awareness